-This week, three legislators filed a potential ballot measure, IP 22, to repeal Oregon’s 30-year-old sanctuary law.
-This proposal is an all-out attack on our long-held Oregon values: IP 22 will divide our state and give Donald Trump’s harmful and hateful policies a foothold in Oregon.
+IP 22 seeks to repeal Oregon’s 30-year-old sanctuary law through a ballot measure.
+This proposal is an all-out attack on our long-held Oregon values: IP 22 will divide our state and gives harmful and hateful policies a foothold in Oregon.
+White nationalist groups from out of state are shipping money into Oregon to fund this effort.
+It's time to stand up against hate, and take action against IP 22.

 IP 22 sows fears and rips families apart.
 This proposal will create a culture of fear and hurt almost every aspect of our local economy.
 Already, families across Oregon are hiding in their homes, terrified to send their children to school, or go to work or the grocery store.
 People with no criminal histories are being deported.
 Families are being torn apart.